 These actions of the human being cause, among other consequences, changes in the water cycle, imbalances and destruction in marine and terrestrial ecosystems, the increase in extreme weather events, the acidification of the oceans or the disappearance of forests, geological modifications due to the extension of urban planning.

-It is necessary to tackle the problem from its origin, decarbonizing the economy and using renewable and non-polluting sources of energy such as the sun, water and wind.
-Also making responsible and equitable use of natural resources.
+It is necessary to tackle the problem from its origin, decarbonizing the economy, using renewable and non-polluting sources of energy and making responsible use of natural resources.

 Tijuana USA border